jen2004/Vacation-Bookings-Application/README.md

 5. Click the lightning bolt to execute the script.

 The script 'resets' the database state in 3 steps:
-•	Drops the database and recreates it.
+•	Drops the database and recreates it.<br>
-•	Inserts a demo customer and cart, and all other data.
+•	Inserts a demo customer and cart, and all other data.<br>
-•	Creates a user `ecommerceapp` and grants permissions as needed.
+•	Creates a user `ecommerceapp` and grants permissions as needed.<br>
-•	Tip: Always reset the database after testing to ensure a clean slate.
+•	Tip: Always reset the database after testing to ensure a clean slate.<br>

 Instructions on how to start the front-end:
 1. Save the folder “D288 Front End” on your local machine.